Dare County DWI Court Process

 1. Arraignment (First Appearance)

-When it Happens: The arraignment is your first appearance in court after your DUI arrest.
-It typically occurs within a few weeks of your arrest, but this can vary.
-Check your citation carefully for the date, time, and location.
+• When it Happens: The arraignment is your first official court appearance.
+It usually occurs within a few weeks of your arrest.

-Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
+• Getting a Court-Appointed Attorney: If you cannot afford to hire a DUI attorney, you have the right to request a court-appointed attorney.
 The judge will assess your financial situation to determine if you qualify.
-If approved, an attorney will be assigned to represent you.
-It's strongly recommended that you seek legal counsel as soon as possible.

 2. Pre-Trial Hearings